AI-change-the-world/ai-apps/readme.md

 # [mobilelabelimg](./mobilelabelimg/lib/main.dart) is a  tool on mobiles to label images.
 It has not been finished yet.

+#  mobilelabelimg will be merged into [simple-tools-for-machine-learning](https://github.com/guchengxi1994/simple-tools-for-machine-learning), there will be a refactor

 # demo

 ## labelImg